 (Ord.
 4-140, passed 1-12-2011) Penalty, see 90.99

-90.03 STANDARDS OF CARE; NUISANCES; BITING DOGS.
+90.03 STANDARDS OF CARE; NUISANCES; BITING DOGS

-(A) Minimum care.
+(A) Minimum care

 (1) All dog keepers shall provide a basic minimum care standard for their dog.

 (2) Minimum care means care sufficient to preserve the health and well-being of an animal and, except for emergencies or circumstances beyond the reasonable control of the owner, includes, but is not limited to, the following requirements: